-ESSER funding was granted to the Georgia Department of Education (GaDOE) by the U.S. Department of Education (ED).
-GaDOE is responsible for distributing funds to LEAs and overseeing the expenditure of funds by LEAs.
-ESSER funds totaling \$2,438,975.58 were expended and reported on the Banks County Board of Education's Schedule of Expenditures of Federal Awards (SEFA) for fiscal year 2022.
+ECF funds totaling \$491,994.00 and ESSER funds totaling \$3,963,756.96 were expended and reported on the Jeff Davis County Board of Education's Schedule of Expenditures of Federal Awards (SEFA) for fiscal year 2022.

 Criteria:

 As a recipient of federal awards, the School District is required to establish and maintain effective internal control over federal awards that provides reasonable assurance of managing the federal awards in compliance with federal statutes, regulations, and the terms and conditions of the federal awards pursuant to Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Section 200.303 - Internal Controls.